Master of Public Administration

 How to apply

-The Master of Public Administration program admits new students for the fall, spring and summer semesters.
+The Master of Public Administration program admits new students for the fall and spring semesters.

 - Bachelor’s degree